Welcome to PayPal!

 - If your PayPal account is subject to a hold, limitation or reserve.

 You are responsible for all reversals, chargebacks, claims, fees, fines, penalties and other liability incurred by PayPal, any PayPal user, or a third party caused by or arising out of your breach of this agreement, and/or your use of the PayPal services.
 Once your PayPal account is closed, we will inform you by email the date of effective closure.
-If you don’t withdraw or transfer any unrestricted funds held in your PayPal account, these funds will be subject to applicable laws regarding unclaimed funds.
+If you don’t withdraw or transfer any unrestricted funds held in your PayPal Balance Business Account, these funds will be subject to applicable laws regarding unclaimed funds.

 Debit cards may only be used to make payments in Brazilian Reais.
 In addition, you may only link to your PayPal account debit cards issued by issuers and card networks that allow the use of such cards for payments with PayPal.